mapauhernandez/happy-robot-acme-demo/tiny-api/README.md

 The container exposes the same FastAPI application on port `8000`.
 Adjust `DEMO_API_KEY` to match the credential you intend to use for requests.

+## Using the dashboard

+Navigate to `http://127.0.0.1:8000/dashboard` (or the corresponding host/port for your deployment) to open the built-in dashboard.
+The page allows you to:

+- Submit negotiation outcomes through a form that posts to `/negotiations` using the API key stored in browser `localStorage` (default `local-dev-api-key`).
+- Filter charts by accepted versus rejected loads.
+- Review price differences, final prices, negotiation counts, call sentiment, and commodity breakdowns for the recorded data.

+Use the gear icon in most browsers' developer tools to update `localStorage.demoApiKey` if you configure `DEMO_API_KEY` to a custom value.